 “Fighting is essentially a masculine idea; a woman’s weapon is her tongue.”

 My wife and I have been watching old episodes of Family Guy recently.
 We don’t watch television, as a general rule, so we never watched a lot of TV shows when they aired.
 Instead, we catch them on Netflix.
-My wife’s rule for defining a good episode is when the episode doesn’t follow the pattern of Peter does something stupid, hilarity ensues.
-I think the reason that she doesn’t like those episodes (which comprise, in my scientific estimation, 97% of all Family Guy episodes) is because Peter gets some crazy idea and never listens to his wife.
+My wife’s rule for defining a good episode is when the episode doesn’t follow the pattern of Peter Griffin doing something stupid, hilarity ensues.
+I think the reason that she doesn’t like those episodes (which comprise, in my scientific estimation, 97% of all Family Guy episodes) is because Peter Griffin gets some crazy idea and never listens to his wife.

 She’s scared I’m going to turn into Peter Griffin.